Management Policies & Systems

 • The major roles and authority of the Compensation Committee

 The Company’s Compensation Committee has the authority to determine the details of compensation, etc. for individual Directors and Executive Officers of the Company.
-It mainly determines the policies for determining executive compensation etc., the details of compensation, etc. For individual Directors and Executive Officers, company-wide performance evaluations related to the incentive compensation of Executive Officers, and the individual evaluations of Executive Officers.
-The Compensation Committee is chaired by an Outside Director.
+It mainly determines the policies for determining executive compensation, etc., the details of compensation, etc. for individual Directors and Executive Officers, company-wide performance evaluations related to the incentive compensation of Executive Officers, and the individual evaluations of Executive Officers.
+The composition of the Compensation Committee, which is to be chaired by an Outside Director.

 • Decision-making process and annual schedule